Article

 The rules are straightforward:

-• Work authorization is valid until the effective termination date
+• Work authorization is valid until May 4, 2026

 • After that date, the employee must present new documentation or employment must end